kmader/Quantitative-Big-Imaging-2019/Exercises/ImageEnhancement.md

+## Image enhancement exercises
 - For all exercises it is important to take the starting data
   - [Starting Data](https://github.com/imagingectures/Quantitative-Big-Imaging-Course/blob/master/Ex2/matlab.zip?raw=true)

 #### Binder (Python)